ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/the-bindgen-tool.md

 }
 ```

 >**Note:** If a Java exception class is explicitly generated as a Ballerina binding class, it would follow the naming convention `JException` or `JError`.
-For instance, the binding class's name for `java.io.FileNotFoundException` would be as `JFileNotFoundException`.
+For instance, the binding class's name for `java.io.FileNotFoundException` would be `JFileNotFoundException`.

 ### Dependent Classes
 When there are dependent Java classes present inside generated Ballerina bindings (as parameters or return types), the `bindgen` tool generates an empty Ballerina binding class to represent each one of these classes.
 This will represent a Java class mapping without the constructors, methods, or field bindings.
 If one of these classes is required later, the `bindgen` tool could be re-run to generate the complete implementation of the Ballerina bindings.